robbiemu/aclarai/docs/components/import_system.md

 ## Configuration

 The import system uses the central `aclaraiConfig` system with vault path configuration.
-See `shared/aclarai_shared/config.py` for the `VaultPaths` dataclass implementation and `docs/ENVIRONMENT_CONFIGURATION.md` for environment variable details.
+See `shared/aclarai_shared/config.py` for the `PathsConfig` dataclass implementation and `docs/ENVIRONMENT_CONFIGURATION.md` for environment variable details.

 ## Generated Format